klpeders/yogurt-maker/README.md

 1. Hold key 2 and key 3 while powering on to restore defaults
 1. Press key 1, then use key 2 and key 3 to change the fermentation time.
+1. Press key 1 again to start the timer.
-1. Hold key 3 to start the timer.
+1. Or from the main display, hold key 3 to start the timer.

 ## Details